FREE Reversible Baby Bib sewing pattern

-And with this fabulous pattern, the talented designer has given us the pattern for free and she has made the bib reversible.
+And with this fabulous pattern, the talented designer, Ashley from Make It & Love It, has given us the pattern for free and she has made the bib reversible.

 Use this simple tutorial and free bib template to make lots of cute baby bibs.
 Whether you have a little angel of your own or need a baby gift, this simple baby bib pattern is the perfect thing to make!
 It’s both easy and quick to make.
 The designer says that they can be made in just twenty to thirty minutes.